SCENE-CE/mirador-multi-user/README.md

 VERY IMPORTANT :

-You must set following variables in .env :
+You must set the JWT_SECRET and the DB_PASSWORD in the .env file.
-_ DB_PASS
-- JWT_SECRET
-- JWT_EMAIL_VERIFICATION_TOKEN_SECRET
-- SMTP_DOMAIN
-- SMTP_PASSWORD
-- SMTP_PORT
-- SMTP_IGNORE_TLS
-- SMTP_SSL
-- SWAGGER_PASSWORD

-Then build :

 - `docker-compose up --build`

-In another terminal, run following commands to generate the database
+In an other terminal, run following commands to generate the database

 - `docker-compose exec backend npm run typeorm:generate-migration --name=db-init`
 - `docker-compose exec backend npm run typeorm migration:run -- -d ./src/config/dataSource.ts`

-## Clean docker images

-Useful when changing some env variables.

-- `docker rmi -f mirador-multi-user-frontend`
-- `docker rmi -f mirador-multi-user-backend`

 ## Wiki